-I LOVE this chain loop summer top, so much!
+I LOVE this Summer Top Crochet pattern, so much!
 And I reckon you will love it too once you make one for yourself or a friend.

-I love crocheting tops.
-If I knew how to sew I’d be sewing all my tops, but crocheting them will have to do for now.
-The Chain loop top is one of those projects that defy the belief that because it is summer you cannot wear crocheted item, or that you should drop your hooks till Fall or Winter.
+I really like to crochet tops.
+If I knew how to sew I’d be sewing all my tops, but for now crocheting them will have to do for now.
+The chain loop summer top is one of those projects that defy the belief that because it is summer you cannot wear crocheted item, or that you should drop your hooks till Fall or Winter.

 I think by now we all know that crochet is not a ‘season’ thing.
 There are millions of projects to crochet no matter the season.
 Infact, it is always better to start early, take for instance, christmas crochet projects that begin as early as june or July.
 You get what I mean?

-This chain loop top is my new favourite because of how easy it is to pair with other garments and accessories.
+This summer top crochet pattern is my new favourite because of how easy it is to pair with other garments and accessories.
 It is a kind of camouflage that adapts with the colour of the camisole or underwear you have under it.
 You will also find that it is a pretty easy pattern to make.

 I find that this is not a common aspect for projects like tops or cardigans.
 It is not really necessary because the majority of patterns are loose fitting, but for tops that have a little more snug like this one, I would recommend blocking.